 Dynamic adaptation of general (i.e., non-automotive) software systems is discussed extensively in the literature.
-An overview is presented in [23], which focuses on compositional adaptation (i.e., the reconfiguration of the software architecture itself) and classifies existing projects with regards to their support of compositional adaptation.
+An overview is presented in [23], which focuses on compositional adaptation (i.e., reconfiguring the software architecture itself) and classifies projects with regards to their support of compositional adaptation.
 This taxonomy comprises three dimensions: (1) where to compose, (2) the point in time of composition, and (3) the techniques used.
-The authors also highlight challenges, such as assurance and decision making, that must be taken into consideration by an adaptation technique.
+The authors also highlight challenges, such as assurance and decision making, that an adaptation technique must consider.